There is an option now on your profile page

 for its depiction of warfare and architecture, this manga is only loosely based on history.
 William Tell did not die crossing the border.

 This manga provides examples of:

 - Abusive Parents: Cedar to her daughter Juwel in chapter 6.
 She's not shy about beating her physically if Juwel angers her, and threatens to abandon her.
 Sadly, Cedar truly does love Juwel, but her self interest often wins out in the end, which ends up dooming Cedar anyways.

 - Action Girl: Almost every woman involved in the war is a bonafide badass.
 Johanna and Hilde are both renowned warriors, with Hilde known as "The Ripper of Schwyz" for her prowess and merciless nature.
 Even the mistress of the inn can make a decent showing.

 - Animal Motifs: Wolfram is often likened to a hungry wolf, and his shadow occasionally reflects a wolf.

 - Annoying Arrows: Averted.
 Arrows, when they hit their mark are deadly as they should be.

 - Anyone Can Die: It's usually a coin flip if the main character of a story will be breathing by the end after their encounter with Wolfram

 - The Archer: Wilhelm Tell, and his son Walter.

-- Bigger Bad: The Duke of the Hapsburgs.
+- Bigger Bad: Duke Leopold of the Hapsburgs.
 Though, he did not actively kill people himself and even orders Wolfram to keep the captives alive.